Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day03.md

 ### Explain the CI/CD pipeline you have worked on or practiced in your project.

-In my organization, we mainly use Jenkins for CI/CD pipelines.
-Our pipeline consists of multiple stages.
+In my organization, we mainly use Jenkins for CI/CD pipelines, and our pipeline consists of multiple stages.

 First, Jenkins checks out the source code from Git.
-Then we run unit tests to validate the code.
-After that, we build the application and generate the artifact.
+Then we run unit tests to validate the application code.

-Next, we perform code quality analysis using SonarQube and security scanning using Trivy.
-The generated artifact is stored in Nexus/AWS CodeArtifact Repository.
+After that, we build the application and generate the required artifact.
+We perform code quality analysis using SonarQube and security scanning using Trivy.

+The generated artifact is then stored in our artifact repository, such as Nexus or AWS CodeArtifact.

-After that, we build the Docker image and perform a vulnerability scan on the Docker image using Trivy.
-Once the image passes the required checks, we push it to Amazon ECR.
+Next, we build the Docker image and scan the image for vulnerabilities using Trivy.
+If the image meets our defined security thresholds, we push it to Amazon ECR.

-Then we deploy the application to the target environment.
-Finally, we perform smoke testing to verify that the application is working correctly after deployment.
+After that, we deploy the application to the target environment, typically Kubernetes/EKS.

+Finally, we perform smoke testing to verify that the application is running correctly after deployment.

+So overall, the pipeline automates the complete process from code checkout to build, testing, quality and security checks, artifact and image management, deployment, and post-deployment validation.

 ### What are Jenkins Pipeline stages, and why do we use them?